 PARKING: Use any space in front of the Turfgrass Center.

 As an added bonus on these days, wellness screenings, provided by the Purdue Nursing Center for Family Health, will be offered.
 The brief health screenings will measure blood pressure, weight, height, body mass index (BMI) and cardiac risk ratio.
 The screening also includes a “finger stick” test to check cholesterol, high density lipoprotein and glucose levels. *Purdue retirees and their spouses can receive one wellness screening at no cost once every 12 months; all other or for additional screenings - $40.

 Kurz Purdue Technology Center

 United Way and PURA also appreciate the many PURA members who give through personal volunteer time to the many programs and agencies supported by United Way in our local community.
-Through all our donation and volunteer efforts we help our local community to be one that cares for those in need throughout the life span.
-THANK YOU!
+Thank you.

 The Purdue Board of Trustees appointed Trent Klingerman Vice President for Human Resources (HR), effective July 1, 2015.
 Klingerman had been interim director since November, 2014.
 In this capacity he will continue to serve as PURA’s advisor and liaison with the University.